gbroques/awesome-french/pronunciation.md

 9. open-mid front unrounded nasal vowel - /ɛ̃/
 10. open-mid back rounded nasal vowel - /ɔ̃/

 Additionally, the French /u/ is a little more back and rounded than English /u/.
+This sound is produced by "ou" for example in "nous" and "bonjour".

 Lastly, the below picture is a comparison of French and English vowels.